DongDong-Zoez/DongDong-Zoez/README.md

-# Hi, I'm DongDong, a Statistician in Taiwan 👨‍🎓
+# Hi, I'm DongDong, a Developer 👨‍🎓

 ## About me 👀